amandeepmittal/amanhimself.dev/src/content/blog/block-unwanted-external-links-using-google-search-console-disavow.md

 https://another-site.com/wrong-link
 ```

-- If required, you can also also disavow the complete domain by adding it to the text file
+If required, you can also also disavow the complete domain by adding it to the text file:

 ```txt
 # Sites to disavow